This tutorial is to show you how to make Chinese potato starch noodles from scratch with only 2 ingredients. The noodles are naturally gluten-free.

 1. Potato starch

 I use potato starch (NOT potato flour) for this recipe.
 You will see some recipes using sweet potato starch, also known as di gua fen (地瓜粉).
-It works too but the texture is different.
+It works too but the texture is different and the amount of water also may differ slightly.
 I prefer the one made with potato starch

 2. Water